-- (1) Current member of the Audit Committee of the Company. - Common shares and options beneficially owned, directly and indirectly, or over which control or direction is exercised, at the date hereof, based upon the information furnished to the Company by individual directors and officers.
+- (1) Current member of the Audit Committee of the Company. - Common shares beneficially owned, directly and indirectly, or over which control or direction is exercised, at the date hereof, based upon the information furnished to the Company by individual directors and officers.
 Unless otherwise indicated, such shares are held directly.
 These figures do not include shares that may be acquired on the exercise of any share purchase warrants or stock options held by the respective directors or officers.
-In addition to the shares disclosed in the table, the directors and officers also hold incentive stock options to purchase additional common shares of the Company, as follows: 500,000 options are held by Dr. Ken Cai; 350,000 options are held by William Meyer; 200,000 options are held by Robert Quartermain; 200,000 options are held by Wade Dawe; 200,000 options are held by Chan-Seng Lee; 150,000 options are held by Matthew Kavanagh; 200,000 options are held by Mark Orsmond; 100,000 options are held by Brigitte McArthur; and 100,000 options are held by Fiona Zhou. - The directors, nominees, officers and other members of management of the Company, as a group beneficially own, directly or indirectly, 167,500 common shares of the Company, representing 0.7% of the total issued and outstanding common shares of the Company.
-In addition, Minco Mining & Metals Corporation and Silver Standard Resources Corporation, companies which have common directors and executive officers with the Company, hold a further 14,000,000 common shares and 4,845,200 common shares respectively.
-In aggregate, these shares represent 74.6% of the total issued and outstanding common shares of the Company. - Dr. Ken Cai and William Meyer are directors and senior officers of Minco Mining which holds 14,000,000 common shares of the Company representing 55.4% of the total issued and outstanding common shares of the Company. - Robert Quartermain and William Meyer are directors and Mr. Quartermain is the President of, Silver Standard which holds 4,845,200 common shares of the Company, representing 19.18% of the total issued and outstanding common shares of the Company. - Mr. Meyer was a member of the Audit Committee from May 31, 2005 to November 23, 2005. - Mr. Quartermain became a member of the Audit Committee on November 23, 2005. - (8) The information as to country of residence and principal occupation, not being within the knowledge of the Company, has been furnished by the respective directors individually. - (9) Resident of Canada.
+In addition to the shares disclosed in the table, the directors and officers also hold incentive stock options to purchase additional common shares of the Company, as follows: 612,500 options are held by Dr. Ken Cai; 375,000 options are held by William Meyer; 150,000 options are held by Dwayne Melrose; 200,000 options are held by Kenneth McNaughton; 225,000 options are held by Chan-Seng Lee; 150,000 options are held by Garnet Clark; 300,000 options are held by Chris Zahovskis; and 45,834 options are held by Jin (Fiona) Zhou. - The directors, nominees, officers and other members of management of the Company, as a group, beneficially own, directly or indirectly, 2,058,334 common shares of the Company, including options to purchase common shares.
+In addition, Minco Gold Corporation and Silver Standard Resources Inc., companies which have common directors and officers with the Company, hold a further 16,518,310 common shares (see footnotes (4) and (5) below).
+In aggregate, these shares represent approximately 51% of the total issued and outstanding common shares of the Company. - (4) Dr. Ken Cai is a Director and senior officer of Minco Gold Corporation which holds 13,000,000 Common Shares of the Company representing approximately 40.5% of the total issued and outstanding common shares of the Company. - William Meyer is a Director and Kenneth McNaughton is Vice President, Exploration of Silver Standard Resources Inc. which holds 3,518,310 Common Shares of the Company representing approximately 10.9% of the total issued and outstanding common shares of the Company. - (6) Resident of Canada - The information as to country of residence and principal occupation, not being within the knowledge of the Company, has been furnished by the respective directors individually.